LiviaBrandao/binary-tree/README.md

 # Huffman Coding
-This is a huffman code, the data structure II final project, using Java and Tree.
-It is a text file compactor and de-compactor.
+This is a huffman code, the data structure II final project, using Java and Tree and Binary Table.
+This has the goal to compact and de-compact files very efficiently

 ## Some of the logic behind
 ``` Java